pranaysahith/aws-jmeter-test-engine/jmeter-icap-poc/instructions/AWS-Test-Engine-Test-Execution.md

 5. Click Start Instance
 6. After a short wait a public IP Address should appear on the row of that instance Copy this to your clipboard
 7. In your browser go to {IP_ADDRESS}:3000, you will land on a grafana login page (NB you must be connected to VPN)
-8. Enter the login details
+8. Obtain and enter the login details
 9. Select Dashboards from the left hand menu, then click manage
 10. Click on the ICAP Live Performance Dashboard